 If you would like to organize one or more sessions on a specific topic and have speakers/presenters lined up, please submit your proposal to Dr Roc Xunpeng Shi, CESA President, for approval at firstname.lastname@example.org by March 15 2018.
 Each organized session should consist of four individual papers.
 The proposal should contain a tentative name of the session, titles of papers along with their abstracts, as well as names of session presenters and discussants with their e-mails.
 Please note that papers included in a session must still go through the regular paper submission process to be included into the program.

-CESA has already secured special issues from two journals, China & World Economy and Journal of Environment Management (both will be edited by Prof Zhongxiang ZHANG, Tianjin University) to publish high quality papers presented at the conference.
+CESA has already secured special issues from two journals, China & World Economy and Journal of Environment Management (both will be edited by Prof Zhongxiang ZHANG, Tianjin University) and Chinese Journal of Populaiton, Resources and Environment to publish high quality papers presented at the conference.
 Papers submitted for consideration in special issues will still need to go through the regular review process of the journal.

 BEST STUDENT PAPER AWARD